Maltronic/emergency-travel-documents/bookingbug-etd-integration-specification.md

 * A POST request with input parameters will be sent from the ETD to the BookingBug site.
 Also, a URL callback will be provided so that the BookingBug site can redirect to the ETD site once the booking has been completed.

+* Initially the integration will not consider hiding the BookingBug site URL, meaning that the user will see a different URL in the browser when redirecting from the ETD to the BB site.
+However, this feature will be needed later on.
+For this to be possible (proxying through the ETD web server to the BB site), we need the BB site to always provide **relative paths**, as the ETD web server will need to rewrite all links in HTML content from BB, to allow this redirection.

 ##### Description of request parameters (POST method) from ETD to BookingBug site: